chaiyomove/ToDoList/README.md

 # ToDoList
-RESTful API To-Do List in Laravel PHP Framework
+RESTful API for To-Do List in Laravel PHP Framework
 #### Capabilities:
 - view all tasks in the list
 - view a single task in the list